+This is a sample list of major requirements.
+University requirements vary by institution.
+Consult a counselor or academic advisor before registering.
 Specific graduation requirements are identified through degree audit.
-Additional developmental courses in math, reading and English may be required based on placement scores.
+Additional courses in reading, English and mathematics may be required based on placement scores.